Hummus: A Dataset of Humorous Multimodal Metaphor Use: Model Evaluation

 We rerun the six tasks on the same three models for prompt engineering: GPT-4o and the two Qwen2-VL models.
 For Classification, we use the prompt that results in the highest average F1 score for most models in prompt engineering: It asks the models to answer the question with \enquote{No or Yes} instead of \enquote{Yes or No}.

 As shown in Figure~\ref{fig:multi-vs-mono}, there is not much difference between the models' performance in the multimodal and monomodal experiments, except for GPT-4o in the Classification task.
 The comparison indicates that the multimodal input data is not adequately utilized by the models.
+Our error analysis provides more support for this.